cosmob3/cpnt262-a2/README.md

 - Page more rendering and getting and issue.

 - FIXED!
 Instead of using `<NuxtPage />`, I used `<NuxtPages />`.
 Fortunately it did not take very long to figure out.

+--- Another day

+- Going to add tailwind.
+Tried to ued vanilla css but its taking me to long to scroll up and down to see what I need to do and what I am affecting.